Parent FAQs

 If my student misses classes, will the absence be excused?

 The BJU class absence policy makes allowance for a defined number of personal absences for contagious or debilitating illness.
 In order to conserve personal absences, students should work with doctor’s or dentist’s offices whenever possible to schedule appointments during times when they do not have classes or chapel.
-More information regarding the class absence policy is available in the Student Handbook.

 What if my student needs to have surgery during the school year?